clearhaus/gateway-api-docs/source/index.md

 Requests can optionally be signed.

-The signature is an RSA signature of the HTTP body; it is represented in Hex.
+The signature is an RSA signature of the HTTP body; it is represented in hex.
 The signee must be identified by the signing API-key.
 Both should be provided in a `Signature` header together with `RS256-hex`: